motorway/motorway-ui-test/README.md

 This repo is a slightly modified Create React App and an Express server which serves a JSON feed of images.

-- Clone the repo and run `npm install`
+- Clone the repo and run `npm install` including `npm install react-bootstrap`

 - `npm run serve` will run the server